python-trio/trio/README.rst

    issue <https://github.com/njsmith/trio/issues/1>`__.

    *But wait, will it work on my system?* Probably!
-As long as you have CPython 3.5+ or a PyPy 3.5 prerelease, and are using Linux, MacOS, or Windows, then trio should absolutely work. (*BSD and illumos likely work too, but we don't have testing infrastructure for them.)
+As long as you have either CPython 3.5+ or a PyPy 3.5 prerelease, and are using Linux, MacOS, or Windows, then trio should absolutely work. *BSD and illumos likely work too, but we don't have testing infrastructure for them.

    *I want to help!* You're the best!
-Check out our  <github issues>
+There's tons of work to do Check out our  <github issues>
-   discussion, tests, docs, use it and let us know how it goes XX
+   discussion, tests, docs, use it and let us know how it goes XX usability testing (try teaching yourself or a friend to use trio and make a list of every error message you hit and place where you got confused?), docs, logo, ...
+   Depending on your interests, you might want to check out our lists of low-hanging fruit, of significant missing functionality, or of open high-level design questions.

    *I want to make sure my company's lawyers won't get angry at me!*
    No worries, trio is permissively licensed under your choice of MIT